 I have the privilege of supporting my first ever dynasty rookie pick.
 I was then, and still, am, very green at rookie evaluations, but one small snippet stuck in my brain which led me to draft him.
 A beat reporter talked about how Thomas immediately started following Brees around with the playbook, asking questions, and trying to get advice.
 That hard work has paid off for Michael Thomas, as he has the most receptions for any wide receiver in his first three seasons.
 But that is only the beginning of his career.
 Let’s look at his future.

 In the past three seasons in the league, Thomas has averaged 139 targets.
 He also averaged 1,301 yards and slightly under eight touchdowns.
 Let’s compare that to two WRs who have finished first or second recently.
 Antonio Brown (WR, formerly Pittsburgh Steelers, currently Oakland-ish Raiders) has averaged 162 for 1,371 and 12 TDs while DeAndre Hopkins (WR, Houston Texans) averaged 1,301 yards and 9 TDs in that stretch.
 If Thomas can average 10-15 more targets, he can match the stats of those perennial top finishers.

 And why can’t he?
 He has Drew Brees (QB, New Orleans Saints) throwing to him for at least one more season, and there isn’t a lot of competition there.
 This is an explosive offense that almost always finishes near the top of the league in fantasy production.
-Brees may be gone after this season, but Michael Thomas, who turned 26 on March 3rd (Happy Birthday!), already proved he is capable of great things.
-And by the time the Saints need to move on from Brees, Thomas will be the type of player who can help a young quarterback grow into something more.
+Brees may retire after this season, but Michael Thomas, who turned 26 on March 3rd (Happy Birthday!), already proved he is capable of great things.
+By the time the Saints need to move on from Brees, Thomas will be the type of player who can help a young quarterback grow into something more.
 The sky’s the limit for this precocious wideout.